samiemostafavi/wireless-tpp/DELAY_PREDICTION.md

 ## 4. Validate a trained scheduling model <a href='#top'>[Back to Top]</a>

 Using the following commands, you can visually validate how the predictor works.
-We plot random instances in the test part of the training dataset or any dataset specified in the configuration json (if the dataset name and id is left empty, we use the training dataset).
+We plot random instances in the test part of the dataset or any dataset specified in the configuration json (if the dataset name and id is left empty, we use the training dataset).
-Make sure you have an entry in the `scheduling_prediction_config.json` config file with the prediction configurations like number of samples etc.
+Make sure you have an entry in the `prediction_config.json` config file with the prediction configurations like number of samples etc.
 We can either do PDF prediction or sampling prediction.
 You can run probabilistic predictions (PDF) using `-p probabilistic` or sample the predictor `-p sampling` in the prediction command below.
 The arguments `-n NAME` and `-i ID` are corresponding to the trained model that you desire to validate.
 ```
-python main.py -t scheduling -u generate_predictions -s data/s63_results -p probabilistic -c config/prediction_config.json -g s63_scheduling -n test0 -i 1643939_139725269271168_250108-063415
-python main.py -t scheduling -u generate_predictions -s data/multi_size_scheduling -p probabilistic -c config/prediction_config.json -g multi_size_scheduling_eval -n test10k -i 1679990_140223206195840_250108-185841
+python main.py -t e2e -u generate_predictions -s data/intervals_results -p probabilistic -c config/prediction_config.json -g intervals_e2e_eval -n test10k_200_final_retx_transformer -i 3789998_140084062102144_250124-210058
 ```
 After the predictions are done, we will have in `scheduling/prediction_results/NAME/PREDICTION_ID` folder, all the information and `pred.pkl` file that holds the produced results.